partiallyordered/dotfiles/notes/gitlab self-hosting example.md

 ```
 Wait a while for the server to come up.

-Log in and chang password to _rootroot_ in browser at `http://localhost:8080`
+Log in and change password to _rootroot_ in browser at `http://localhost:8080`

 Register the runner: https://docs.gitlab.com/runner/register/index.html#docker
 ```sh